 Appeals Policy and Procedures

-The certificant shall have thirty (30) days from the date of the Chairman of the Ethics and Discipline Committee’s notification to request an appeal of the Committee’s findings to the Board of Directors.
-In such an event, the Executive Director shall notify the Board of Directors that an appeal has been filed.
+The certificant shall have 30 days from the date of notification of the Ethics and Discipline Committee’s findings and determination in which to request an appeal of the Committee’s decision to the Board of Directors.
+In such an event, the Chief Executive Officer shall notify the Board of Directors that an appeal has been filed.

 (i) Information Included in the Appeal.
-The certificant’s appeal of the Ethics and Discipline Committee’s decision must be made in writing and must be mailed by traceable courier or certified mail, return receipt requested, to the Board of Directors.
+Any appeal by the certificant of the Ethics and Discipline Committee’s decision must be made in writing and must be mailed by traceable courier or certified mail, return receipt requested, to the Board of Directors.
 The certificant shall state the specific grounds why the appeal should be considered.
-The certificant may not present, include, or rely on facts that were not presented in the proceedings.
+The certificant may not present, include, or rely on facts that were not presented in the proceedings; provided, however, that the Board of Directors may, in exceptional cases, and in its discretion, grant waivers of this requirement and consider additional facts.

 (ii) Appeal Hearing.
 In the event that the certificant timely and properly appeals the Ethics and Discipline Committee’s decision, the Board of Directors shall constitute and serve as an Appeals Panel and shall notify the certificant of the date and location of the appeal hearing.
 The appeal hearing must be scheduled as soon as possible after receipt of the certificant’s notification of appeal.
-The appeal shall be heard and conducted at the headquarters of NCCCO or another location designated by the NCCCO.
-The certificant shall pay for his or her expenses.
-The certificant shall have the right to bring his or her own attorney to counsel the certificant at the hearing, but in no event shall counsel be allowed to provide testimony in lieu of, or on behalf, of the certificant.
+The appeal shall be heard and conducted at NCCCO headquarters or another location designated by NCCCO.
+The certificant shall pay for his or her expenses incurred in connection with the appeal.
+The certificant shall have the right to bring his or her own attorney to counsel the certificant at the hearing, but in no event shall counsel be allowed to present argument or provide testimony in lieu of, or on behalf of, the certificant.

 b) Board of Directors’ Decision

 (i) Board of Directors’ Decision.
-The Board of Directors shall only overrule the Ethics and Discipline Committee’s recommendations and conclusions in the event of the following:
+The Board of Directors shall only overrule or modify the Ethics and Discipline Committee’s recommendations and conclusions in the event of the following:

 - The Code of Ethics was incorrectly applied;